Mast Cell Activation Syndrome (MCAS): A Neuroimmune Perspective

 3. The Neuroimmune Interface: Mast Cells and the Autonomic Nervous System

 Among the most significant developments in the last decade is the recognition that mast cells and the autonomic nervous system (ANS) are deeply intertwined.
-Mast cells sit in close apposition to sympathetic, parasympathetic, and sensory nerves.
-They express receptors for neurotransmitters and neuropeptides, and their mediators—especially histamine, prostaglandins, and cytokines—modify nerve excitability and vascular dynamics.
+Mast cells sit close to sympathetic, parasympathetic, and sensory nerves.
+Reviews in Cell and Frontiers (Cell; Frontiers in Cellular Neuroscience) describe mast cells as integral components of the somatosensory and neuroimmune systems.
+They influence pain sensitivity, vascular tone, thermoregulation, gut motility, and the brain’s immune environment.

 4. Stress, Trauma, and Mast-Cell Reactivity